tcolgate/tcolgate.github.io/content/blog/newest.md

 common.

 The PAA itself is relatively hard work to calculate.
-In a large environment, calculating a PAA in a reocording rule for a large number of time series will probably require considerable extra CPU, compared to typical rate or aggregate.
+In a large environment, calculating a PAA in a recording rule for a large number of time series will probably require considerable extra CPU, compared to typical rate or aggregate.
 However, since the usage and nature of the result is quite separate from data you might be graphing, it would not be unreasonable to have a separate instance purely for the purpose of indexing and searching.

 Prometheus uses a double-delta encoding scheme for it's internal and on-disk data storage.
-PAA value will not change "smoothely", and are likely to stress the storage more than a regular time series.
+PAA value will not change "smoothly", and are likely to stress the storage more than a regular time series.

 ## Conclusion

 PAA is a simple and effective technique for time series indexing and searching.
-I'm satisified that my naive implementation performs well enough that it could be used for streaming indexing at scale.
+I'm satisfied that my naive implementation performs well enough that it could be used for streaming indexing at scale.